isomatter-labs/isomatter-labs.github.io/content/posts/composability.md

 Acme solves it with Plan9's "plumbing"[^3].

-It's easy to notice this composability in your chosen tool and see it's apparent uniquity, but it's important to realize tha the core idea, composability, is achievable through many means.
+It's easy to notice this composability in your chosen tool and see it's apparent uniquity, but it's important to realize that the core idea, composability, is achievable through many means.